-The Communities In Schools of Cleveland County Mentor Program serves students from all over Cleveland County.
-It is funded by the Juvenile Crime Prevention Council, which is committed to reducing and eliminating juvenile delinquency.
+The Communities In Schools of Cleveland County Mentoring Program serves students from all over Cleveland County.

 The program goals are to surround youth with a community of support and relationship with a caring adult, empowering them to stay in school and achieve in life.
-Knowing that there is a connection between poverty and crime, that education is the only long term solution to moving people out of poverty, and that education does not come without relationships, we look at measurable goals tied to educational improvement.
-The goals are to support mentors in the goal of one full academic year, with a minimum of one-half year, in a mentor relationship with a child; to have a mentor relationship of intensity to meet best practice; to decrease discipline actions, juvenile justice involvement and gang affiliation; to increase attendance; and to improve academic performance.
-Each of these are risk factors for drop-out.
+Knowing that there is a connection between poverty and crime, that education is the only long-term solution to moving people out of poverty, and that education does not come without relationships, we look at measurable goals tied to educational improvement.
+The goals are to support mentors over the course of one full academic year, with a minimum of one-half year, in a mentor relationship with a child; to have a mentor relationship of intensity to meet best practice; to decrease disciplinary actions, juvenile-justice involvement, and gang affiliation; to increase attendance; and to improve academic performance.
+Each of these are risk factors for dropping out.
 A student who remains engaged in school will have reduced negative behaviors.
-Mentoring has been identified as an effective way to reduce recidivism.
-The purpose is to positively impact the graduation rate and the risk factors for drop-out, including involvement with the juvenile justice system and other negative behaviors.

 If you are interested in being a part of the mentoring program in any way, please contact the Mentoring Coordinator, Marcus Crank, at 704-480-5569 or [email protected].